o4410o/furima-29253/README.md

 | user   | references | null: false, foreign: true |

 ### Association
-- has_one :deliveries
+- has_one :delivery
 - belongs_to :user
-- belongs_to :items
+- belongs_to :item

 ## deliveries テーブル